gemrb/gemrb.github.io/Install.md

     the game's data files** (`GamePath`, very seldomly `CDx`). **It is crucial you get this right.**

 If you are curious, read the detailed explanation of all the [configuration options](Manpage.md).
-The configuration filename is arbitrary, but if you name it like we suggest, the engine will pick it up automatically and you won't need to specify where to find it — unless you want to play more than one game, in which case you will need several files.
+The configuration filename is arbitrary, but check the note in the last section.

 *Setting the paths can be tricky, so carefully read any errors that gemrb prints to the output or GemRB.log file before exiting.
 See [this old